opensearch-project/documentation-website/_benchmark/user-guide/creating-custom-workloads.md

    - `corpora`: Defines the corpora and the source file, including the:
       - `document-count`: The number of documents in `<index>-documents.json`.
 To get an accurate number of documents, run `wc -l <index>-documents.json`.
       - `uncompressed-bytes`: The number of bytes inside the index.
 To get an accurate number of bytes, run `stat -f %z <index>-documents.json` on macOS or `stat -c %s <index>-documents.json` on GNU/Linux.
 Alternatively, run `ls -lrt | grep <index>-documents.json`.
-   - `schedule`: Defines the sequence of operations and available test procedures for the workload.
+   - `schedule`: Defines the sequence of operations and available scenarios for the workload.

 The following example `workload.json` file provides the entry point for the `movies` workload.
 The `indices` section creates an index called `movies`.
 The corpora section refers to the source file created in step one, `movie-documents.json`, and provides the document count and the amount of uncompressed bytes.
 Lastly, the schedule section defines a few operations the workload performs when invoked, including: